twopercentjazz/CSB310_TeamStone_Wiki3/TeamStoneWiki3.md

 In C# the information stored in a data type includes the storage space that a variable of the type requires, and the maximum and minimum values that a variable of the type can represent.
 Additionally, the information in a data type can also include the base type it inherits from, the interface it implements, and the kinds of operations that are permitted.

 C# data types are (mainly) categorized as either value types or reference types.
 Value types include simple types, enum types, struct types, and nullable types.
 Reference types on the other hand include class types, interface types, array types, and delegate types.
-See the chart below for reference.
+See the chart below for reference [1].

 ![image](https://github.com/twopercentjazz/CSB310_TeamStone_Wiki3/assets/49768882/68c4c500-600c-47dc-9ae7-43763e3c0593)